 Other cool things on this beach include this space invader installation (above) by street artist “Invader” (real name Franck Slama), and a black and red lighthouse which you can barely see in the distance (below).

 The lighthouse was built in the mid-60s and beneath it, under the surface, are the remains of a miniature town.
 It was all built as part of a film set for the movie L’Enfant et la Sirène (The Child and the Mermaid), but never used.
 The filmmakers ultimately decided that it was going to be easier to shoot the scenes in a studio and left the little underwater town where it was.
 It’s still there, and a few diving companies organize tours to it.

 I kept on walking along the sea, and soon after arrived in Juan-les-Pins.

 I strolled along the many beach clubs lining the shore, with views of the Esterel mountains and the Cannes Islands across the turquoise water.

 I did explore the town a little bit too, but at that point, between the heat and the walking, I was starving and exhausted and had really reached my limit, both physically and creatively.

 I took a shorter route back to Antibes, and it felt SO good to finally sit down on the train back to Villefranche!
 The entire walk from Antibes to Juan-les-Pins, with lots of stops to shoot and look at the scenery, took me around 6 hours, and it was worth every minute – all those views and cool discoveries!
 I couldn’t wait to get back to the apartment and start going through the photos.

-If you love a particular image in this post and would like it as a print, just get in touch and let me know which image it is, and the size you would like.
-I’m happy to make a custom print whenever possible.
+If you love a particular image in this post that you don’t see in my store, and would like it as a print, just get in touch and let me know which image it is, and the size you would like.
+I’m happy to make a custom print when possible.